davidr255/test-repo/week2/SQLcommand_hw.md

 ##### Who was the first visitor?

-2013-10-08|Woodrow Duffy
+sqlite> SELECT id,name FROM users ORDER BY id ASC limit 5;
+ │1|Fletcher Haney
+ │2|Sydney Moore
+ │3|Melisa Pitts
+ │4|Shayla Woods
+ │5|Abraham Zuniga

 ##### Who has an email address with the domain 'horse.edu'?

-sqlite> SELECT name,email FROM users WHERE email LIKE '%horse.edu%';
+sqlite> SELECT name,email FROM users WHERE email LIKE '%@horse.edu%';
-Fern Byers|lino.jarod@hornhorse.edu

 Valentine Gonzales|steve.louis.jeremy@horse.edu

 ##### How many people are from the city Graford?